Stewie Griffin: The Untold Story: "Stewie B. Goode"

 After Peter learns that the new video store will not let him rent pornography, he vents his frustration in front of newscaster Tom Tucker, who gives him a job at Quahog 5 hosting a segment called "What Really Grinds My Gears", in which he rants about things that bother him.
 Peter becomes extremely popular, eventually overshadowing Tucker, who is fired after attempting to distract Peter during filming.

 Stewie attempts to be a good boy by smothering Brian with affection.
 Brian finally goads Stewie into reverting to his old, violent ways by crushing a spider web and eating the spider.
-Stewie starts drinking heavily, following Brian's way of coping.
-Brian attempts to cure Stewie of his alcoholism by taking him out for a night of drinking at the Drunken Clam.
+When Stewie starts drinking heavily, following Brian's way of coping, Brian attempts to cure Stewie of his alcoholism by taking him out for a night of drinking at the Drunken Clam.
 While drunk, Stewie crashes Brian's car through the wall of the bar.
 Knowing Stewie is Peter's son, Tom takes advantage of the situation and presents footage of the accident at the news station.
 Peter is fired and Tom is rehired as the anchor.
 The next morning, Stewie has a hangover and realizes his lonely existence in the world, wishing that there were someone else to whom he could relate.
 At the end, Stewie says it is good that he stopped drinking now, so that it would not have any repercussions later in life.